symbol/symbol-docs/source/guides/account/getting-account-information.rst

         :language: bash
         :start-after: #!/bin/sh

-Can you spot account's public key?
+Can you determine the account's public key?

     publicKey: 'F33152059827EAA4D7D67C6E27A59851AF09FBD0926C35150FA44D2A9A5E4CAA',